dvcirilo/pos-ifrn/slides/aula13.md

 ---
 # Tarefa
 - Faça um cliente que se autentique com as API Keys do SUAP e retorne o boletim do aluno formatado no terminal.
+- A formatação deve ser no estilo tabela, indicando a disciplina e notas de todas as unidades.

 ---
 # OAuth